AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/seoCheck/globalSEO.rst

 Are there enough keywords in the **level 2 headings**?
 The target amount will depend on the number of keywords and text length.
 The first number is how many you have currently, while the second number is your target.

 In the :ref:`example above <globalSEOExample>`, it tells us there are **9** keywords used in level 2 headings out of a required 11 keywords.
 Oh, no. Target not met. 👎 Try to add a new header or expand an existing one.
+Its okay to have 2 keywords in a header, as long as it still looks sensible.

 All images alt text
 -------------------